-By arrangement with your doctor, you may obtain repeat prescriptions using the tear-off portion of your prescription form.
+By arrangement with your doctor, you may obtain repeat prescriptions using the tear-off portion of your prescription form, please remember to tick the items you require.
 Please retain this form for future use; doing so will speed up the process for both you and the surgery.
 The form may be either handed in at the surgery or posted to the surgery.
 In all cases a written request will be required.
-Prescriptions will be posted back to you if you provide a stamped addressed envelope.

 Please do not make an appointment for a repeat prescription or ask for a repeat prescription during a consultation with a doctor as this wastes valuable time.